coderrsid/smart-brain-app/README.md

 ## Demo

-Here is a working live demo : http://smart-brain-mainapp.herokuapp.com/
+Here is a working live demo : (Under maintainance)

 ## Site